TeachBooks/mirror_teachbook_manual/book/workflows/edit_book.md

     <img src="figures/HubUser3_NewFile.PNG" alt="Example Image" width="500">
 </figure>

 3. In the new window, you can start typing your content.
 Give your file a name and make sure to use the markdown extension: `Chapter1.md`.
-Once you are done, commit the new file to the repositery by clicking the green button `Commit changes`.
+Once you are done, commit the new file to the repository by clicking the green button `Commit changes`.

 <figure align="center">
     <img src="figures/HubUser3_NewFile2.PNG" alt="Example Image" width="700">
 </figure>

-4. In case you want to make changes to an existing file, navigate to the file in your remote repositery.
+4. In case you want to make changes to an existing file, navigate to the file in your remote repository.
 Then click the downward pointing arrow on the very left in the top bar.
 Select the option `Edit in place`.

 <figure align="center">
     <img src="figures/HubUser3_EditFile.PNG" alt="Example Image" width="700">
 </figure>

-5. Make your changes in the text editor and when you are ready, commit your changes to the remote repositery by clicking on the green `Commit changes` button.
+5. Make your changes in the text editor and when you are ready, commit your changes to the remote repository by clicking on the green `Commit changes` button.

 <figure align="center">
     <img src="figures/HubUser3_EditFile2.PNG" alt="Example Image" width="700">
 </figure>

 6. In case you added a new file, you also need to include it table of contents of your book!
-The table of contents is specified in a file called `toc.yml` and it is already included in your repositery if you used the teachbooks template.
+The table of contents is specified in a file called `toc.yml` and it is already included in your repository if you used the teachbooks template.

 <figure align="center">
     <img src="figures/HubUser3_toc.PNG" alt="Example Image" width="500">